IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 ### 3.102.5 Security Considerations
 The Resource Server must securely identify himself towards the Authorization Server by using credentials agreed between the Authorization Server and Resource Server.

 At minimum the Authorization Server and Resource Server must support the use of *Bearer* tokens for Resource Server authentication as defined in [OAuth2.1, Section 7.2].
-To obtain a bearer token, the Resource Server may request such a token from the Authorization Server, reusing the client credential grant flow as described in the Get Authorization Token transaction (see [ITI TF-2b: 3.71.4.1.2.1 Client Credential Grant Type](#3714121-client-credential-grant-type)).
+To obtain a bearer token, the Resource Server may request such a token from the Authorization Server, reusing the client credential grant flow as described in the Get Access Token transaction (see [ITI TF-2b: 3.71.4.1.2.1 Client Credential Grant Type](#3714121-client-credential-grant-type)).

 An Authorization Server that claims conformance to the Authorization Server Metadata Option (see [ITI TF-1: 34.2.1](#3421-authorization-server-metadata-option)) should provide the available token introspection authentication options as part of its metadata document.